iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.cdc.general___3.1.1/report.md

 > YOU ARE ALL GUILTY OF MURDER, & WAR CRIMES AGAINST GOD'S PEOPLE.
 MAY GOD BURN EVERY ONE OF YOU WITH HIS FIRE FROM HEAVEN IN THE NAME OF JESUS CHRIST.
 MAY YOUR LAUGHTER, & SMILES BE TURNED TO HORROR, & FBI, CIA, & THEIR ACCOMPLICES SUFFER THE HOLY FIRE OF GOD UPON THEIR FAMILIES, & THEMSELVES, INCLUDING THE FREE MASON, JESUIT, & THEIR ANTICHRIST JEW CRIMINALS.
 FBI=GUILTY.
 CIA=GUILTY.
 CDC=GUILTY.
 ATF=GUILTY.
 IRS=GUILTY.
 ALL DEATH PENALTY OFFENSES!
 WE THE PEOPLE HAVE SPOKEN. #SWIFTDEATHPENALTY.<br> :date: __2020-07-04 01:05:26__

 > Just a bunch of feel good cr,p.
 No stats on coronis or anything else such as death by gun, by car, by cancer or anything else, at a time when that is what people are looking for.
 If it's in there they have made it to hard to find.<br> :date: __2020-07-02 18:35:07__

-> I mean, why not just use the website?
-It just seems kinda useless.
-Maybe if it was a covid-19 exposure tracker, then it may be useful, but it's not so I can't recommend it.<br> :date: __2020-06-28 03:11:43__

-> Outdated and useless information.<br> :date: __2020-06-21 05:55:03__